membase/cucumberl/README.markdown

         |  2 | 3 | 6  | multiply |
         | 10 | 1 | 11 | add      |

-See the src/sample_table.erl and features/sample_table.feature for
+See the files examples/sample/src/sample_table.erl and examples/sample/features/sample_table.feature for more details.
-more details.

 ## It fits in one file!